galeo/transient-showcase/README.md

 ```

-If you need to define a dynamic group class, override `transient-setup-children`.
-It will work almost entirely the same as the examples above.
-Set your group class in the prefix using the `:class` key.
+If you need to define a dynamic group class, override<code>transient-setup-children</code> It will work almost entirely the same as the examples above.
+Set your group class in the prefix using the<code>:class</code>key.

 **Note** you don't need to be inside of a layout body to hack around with dynamic layouts.
 Mess around in [ielm](elisp:(ielm))).